johnolos/rust-workshop/README.md

 Remember that when using channels, one is still bound by the ownership rules of Rust.
 By sending a variable down a channel, you also give up the ownership of it.

 ### Task
 In this task you are going to send some data of the type `GraphEvent` (as defined in `./types.rs`) to the UI-thread.
-You must create a channel of this type, and pass the sender and reciever to `setup_synth()` and the UI-object respectivly.
+You must create a channel of this type, and pass the sender and reciever to `setup_synth()` and the UI-object respectively.
 You must also find out how to create an instance of `GraphEvent`

 I denne oppgaven skal du sende data av typen `GraphEvent` (definert i `./types.rs`) til UI-tråden.
 Du må opprette en kanal som har elementer